A-I-Research-Facility/Introduction-to-ANN/README.md

       python3 -m pip install nnfs

 ***
-For any query, please reach us at cserveairf@gmail.com or create a discussion.

 ***
 This repository goes from coding a simple neuron without using any data manipulation tools, to advanced coding of neural networks involving batches, layers, etc.